fluree/docs.flur.ee/src/content/0.11.0/docs/schema/predicates.md

 ### Creating Predicates

 In order to create a predicate, you only need to specify what type of subject you are creating (`_predicate`), a name, and a type.
-The name for a predicate should be name-spaced with the relevant collection (as in all predicates in the `person` collection should begin with `person/`).
+The name for a predicate should be namespaced with the relevant collection (as in all predicates in the `person` collection should begin with `person/`).
 There are also a host of other [predicate predicates](#_predicate-predicates), which are listed in the linked section, but they are not required.

 If you would like a `_predicate/spec`, you should follow [Fluree Best Practices](/docs/infrastructure/application-best-practices) and read the [Smart Functions](/docs/smart-functions/smart-functions) section in full to understand how to incorporate smart functions into your schema.